Language-Research-Technology/ldaca-website/content/news/posts/fair-care-eresearch-2022/index.md

 1. Licenses can be made less complex (particularly in the context of academic studies) if they specify re-use by particular known cohorts in advance - this comes down to improving the design of studies to encourage data reuse.
 This may also help to simplify academic ethics processes in the medium to long term.

 2. The {{< glossary_link display="CADRE" id="cadre" >}} project is looking to improve pre-authorization workflows that automatically source relevant information about potential users - fetching their publication record, and potentially remembering what certifications they have, so these attributes can be used and reused for decision-making.
-It is conceivable that this approach might be useful in cultural contexts as well to allow data custodians to manage data sharing - this is a discussion we have yet to have in the broader {{< glossary_link display="HASS" id="hass" >}} RDC.
+It is conceivable that this approach might be useful in cultural contexts as well to allow data custodians to manage data sharing - this is a discussion we have yet to have in the broader {{< glossary_link display="HASS" id="hass" >}} {{< glossary_link display="RDC" id="rdc" >}}.

 <br>